Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 # Why use a `dataclass` instead a `dict`?

-Data classes have a few distinct advantages over a `dict`.
+Data classes have a few distinct advantages over dictionaries.

 ## Readability

-A `dataclass` can be more readable than a `dict`.
+First, a `dataclass` can be more readable than a `dict`.
-When you see a `dataclass` like `Order`, you know just by glancing at its definition which fields it contains [^1].
+When you see a `dataclass` like `Order`, you know just by reading its definition which fields it contains [^1].
 On the other hand, items can be added or removed from a `dict` at various points in the code, which means you have to read through much more code to know the shape of the data.
-While this can be avoided with discipline (for instance, you can avoid inserting new items into a dict after it's instantiated), dataclasses help enforce this discipline automatically.
+While this can be avoided with discipline (for instance, you can avoid inserting new items into a `dict` after it's instantiated), `dataclass` helps enforce this discipline automatically.

 ## Error checking & debugging

-Representing data as a `dataclass` can make debugging a lot faster.
+Representing data as a `dataclass` can also make debugging a lot faster.
-For instance, using the same `Order` class as before, if you forgot to provide `customer_id` when instantiating,
+For instance, using the same `Order` class as before, if you forgot to provide `customer_id` when instantiating, it raises an error with the exact line where you forgot to provide the `customer_id`:
 ```python
 order = Order(item_id="i1435", amount=10)
 ```
-it raises an error with the exact line where you forgot to provide the `customer_id`.
 ```text
 ----> 1 Order(item_id="i2345", amount=10)